SAP/fosstars-rating-core/README.md

 ### If a project has a license

 No license found in the project

-### If a project is compliant with REUSE rules

-The project violates REUSE rules

 ### If a project has unresolved vulnerability alerts